vitalijr2/ride-cost-estimator/readme.md

 var cost = estimator.estimateCostOfRide(123.45d, 56.789d, 123);
 ```

-All three parameters must be positive, otherwise the method will throw an IllegalArgumentException.
+All three parameters must be positive, otherwise the method will throw an `IllegalArgumentException`.

 ## Contributing